Odogwo/numbered-notes/Personal-transformation/2025-10-11 -How to be lovable witout being a pushover.md

-# How to be lovable wiout being a pushover
+# How to be lovable witout being a pushover
 - source [[ https://medium.com/@iamalexmathers/11-lesser-known-habits-of-loveable-people-who-arent-pushovers-d87dd2b01bcf]]

 ## Quotes and important sayings